hasnat-shahriyar/C-Programming/C-Practice/Module-11/readme.md

 ## Array and Pointer

-Relationship between arrays and pointers in C :
+Relationship between arrays and pointers in C:

 ```c
 #include <stdio.h>